robert-zaremba/robert-zaremba.github.io/_sources/2013/01/25/tornado___the_best_web_framework.txt

 * Pyramid - highly customized, feature-full framework.
 Great if you want more features than Bottle or Flask can give you (or you prefer working with Flask extensions)

 Tornado, on the other hand, gives you highly customized application model with a great network library.
 Tornado is also feature-full framework.
 It is easier to extend then using Pyramid or Flask, has more features then *www microframeworks*.
 But it doesn't have such a big library support for web portals as Django / Pyramid has (eg: ready to go comment, blog modules ...) and you need to write slightly more code for small task then with *www microframeworks*.
-Someone can argue that using Django/Flask... is easier to write apps, since Tornado uses callbacks.
+Someone can argue that using Django/Flask... is easier to write apps because there are no callback style.
+But in Tornado callback style is an option - you can use generators to code in synchronous style (below more about it).
 But this is an option! you  don't have to use any asynchronous functions in you handlers!
 You can use it and benefit, or you can live without them.

 So you are not tied to WSGI, nor do you have to do everything yourself.
 Tornado is already used in big production stories (both for API server and html content):